Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

 Practicalities

 It goes without saying that the main season for hiking in Alaska is summer, with late summer (toward the end of August) probably being the optimum period as far as weather, mosquitos and color goes.
-Summer 2008 was said to be unusually wet and cool - so my experience may be atypical - but whenever you go I'd recommend going prepared for rain.
+Whenever you go I'd recommend going prepared for rain.
 For hikes in Chugach State Park you can stay in Anchorage, which is close enough to Whittier and Seward that driving there for day hikes is straightforward.
 It's worth staying downtown in Anchorage, where there are a number of decent pubs and restaurants (I'd second the ubiquitous recommendations of Humpy's Great Alaskan Alehouse).
 Denali National Park is about 230 miles north of Anchorage.
-If you're at all interested in climbing it's worth making a brief detour to Talkeetna, where the climbing rangers for McKinley are based.
-The climbing visitors center there is in many ways more interesting than the one at the park itself.
 Denali is not close to any large town - you can stay either at the park entrance (where there are some large hotels and a few reasonable restaurants) or in very small places such as Healy a few miles down the road.

 55 Ways to the Wilderness in Southcentral Alaska - we found this to be the most useful hiking guide